VforVitorio/TTS_zero_shot_cloning/README.md

 - Coqui TTS community for the open-source TTS framework
 - GPT-SoVITS developers for the voice cloning implementation
-- Tortoise TTS team for the high-quality TTS model
 - buggly (Freesound.org) for providing the reference audio under CC0 license

 ---